PizzaWaffles/Automatic-Youtube-Downloader/README.md

     API_KEY                     Your API key
     SCHEDULING_MODE_VALUE       If set in time mode this is what hour of the day to start, If set in delay mode this is the delay in seconds
-    NUM_VIDEOS                  How many videos to download at a time (max 15) DESTINATION_FOLDER          The folder to move channels into VIDEO_FORMAT                The video quality to download at (default=248+251/best) FILE_FORMAT                 Format for files
+    NUM_VIDEOS                  How many videos to download at a time (max 15 or 0 to download entire channel) DESTINATION_FOLDER          The folder to move channels into VIDEO_FORMAT                The video quality to download at (default=248+251/best) FILE_FORMAT                 Format for files